Tutorial: Images

 Modified Chatter API data formats

-As in the previous lab, the chatts retrieval API will send back all accumulated chatts in the form of a JSON array of string arrays.
-In addition to the three elements "username", "message", and "timestamp", each string array now carries two additional elements which are the URLs where the image and video data are stored on the server.
+As in the previous tutorials, the chatts retrieval API will send back all accumulated chatts in the form of a JSON array of string arrays.
+In addition to the three elements name, message, and timestamp, each string array now carries two additional elements holding the URLs where the image and video data are stored on the server.
 If there is no image or video URL, the corresponding value must be JSON NULL.

 [